 The amount of new music releases in 2015 is staggering.
 And it’s basically impossible to be able to listen to everything out there.
 But when it comes to Singapore Rock, well then it is possible to almost do just that.
-Thus, a justification for this list – our recommendations for Continue Reading

 An ambitious concert mashing up the creative talents of local music and literature resulted in an entertaining and inspiring experience for all who attended Dimensions & Demons at the Esplanade Recital Studio last night.

 SINGAPORE WRITERS FESTIVAL: DIMENSIONS & DEMONS – DAREN SHIAU + RIOT !N MAGENTASINGAPORE WRITERS FESTIVAL: DIMENSIONS & DEMONS – DAREN SHIAU + RIOT !N MAGENTA

 As promised, we present to you thoughts of the collaborative artists behind Dimensions & Demons, to be performed at the Esplanade Recital Studio on 5th November.